 Her goal is to establish an annual event to help young girls, ages 6-16, gain from her national team experience in accessible skills camps while doing some good for her hometown.

-Camp registration is free but all donated toys and canned goods go to local families in need.
+Camp registration is free and all donated toys and canned goods go to local families in need.

-A silky-smooth player with the ability to score and take on defenders, Ashley has the versatility to serve as a midfleider or fullback, and is looking to contribute to Team Canada's performance at FIFA Women's World Cup France 2019 and to move up the podium at Olympic Games in Tokyo 2020.
+A silky-smooth player with the ability to score, pass and take on defenders, Ashley has the versatility to serve as a midfielder or fullback, and she was awarded Canada Soccer's Player of the Year in 2019 and is widely considered the best fullback in the world.

-Her perspective defines the growing confidence and commitment of Team Canada's young core: "We’re already working towards being the number one in the world and winning the gold medal," said Ashley.
+"We’re already working towards being the number one team in the world and winning the Olympic gold medal," said Ashley.

 "It’s a huge testament to Canada and soccer, and where we are, and where we were, and how far we’ve come.
 We’re not afraid to say that we want to be number one."

 On an individual level, Ashley recently earned two top honours: The Canadian Soccer Player of the Year Award in 2019 and was ranked number one on TSN's Top Canadian Women's Soccer Players in 2020.